 The problem I want to point at is not that this exercise adds up a list of pretty meaningless numbers to get an even more meaningless one—although that does seem to make probabilistic reasoning useless here.

 The problem is that there are unenumerable unknowns.
 Unlike in a formal game, you can’t make a full list of possible outcomes.
-There are always more ways to fail.
+There are always more things that might happen.
 If you add up your estimated probabilities, you’ll eventually exceed 1.0.2 Alternatively, if you quit before running out of ideas, you will have underestimated the total probability of failure.

 And these are just known unknowns.
 There are also possibilities no one would ever think of, because we don’t know everything about how the world works.